Tyler-Johnston/Reptile-Tracker/README.md

-# Reptile Tracker - Backend Server
+# Reptile Tracker

+Reptile tracker is a website to manage one's pet reptile's schedules, husbandry, and feedings.
+I developed the back-end using Express.js and the front-end using React.js.

-## Setting It Up:
+## Set-up
 Make sure you have yarn installed on your machine.

-Navigate to the Reptile Tracker directory and run the following commands:
+1. Back-end: Navigate to the Reptile Tracker directory and run the following commands:

-- yarn
+- `yarn`
-- yarn db:migrate
+- `yarn db:migrate`
-- yarn dev
+- `yarn dev`

-The server should now be running
+2. Front-end: Navigate to the client directory and run `yarn dev` to set up the front-end server

+3. Following this, you will be prompted to navigate to a specific URL.
+For instance, it may look like `http://localhost:5174/`

+## Reptile Tracker - Backend Server

-## I should be able to create a user account
+### I should be able to create a user account

- - Url: localhost:8000/users
+ - URL: localhost:8000/users
  - Type: POST
  - firstName, lastName, email, and password parameters are required
  - Body is a json.
 Example: